 Sources of green or renewable electricity include such sources as solar, wind, biomass, hydro, geothermal or municipal solid waste.
 There still exists a healthy debate regarding the labeling of some of these resources as green or renewable.
 All power generation sources have quantifiable environmental impacts with solar, wind, and small hydro production being the cleanest.

 Recently, governmental agencies and non-profits have been promoting greener power through state, regional, and federal initiatives.
 Entities such as the non-profit Maine Green Power Connection and the U.S. Department of Energy’s Green Power Partner Program have active programs to promote greater understanding and use of green power.
-We frequently request Renewable Energy Certificate options for member and we can meet the needs on any LEED project in your community.
+We frequently request Renewable Energy Certificate options for members and we can meet the needs of any LEED (Leadership in Energy & Environmental Design) project in your community.

 Maine PowerOptions members have requested “greener” electricity options for a variety of reasons including concerns regarding air quality, pollution related health issues, and depletion of natural resources.
-Maine PowerOptions can provide green electricity supply and/or Tradable Renewable Certificates to all members and all rate classes.
-MPO works with suppliers to custom blend products to match a member’s renewable and price parameters.
+Maine PowerOptions has worked with Electricity suppliers to offer green electricity supply in the form of Renewable Certificates to members.
+MPO works with suppliers to develop products that best meet the needs of those members seeking renewable options.